GayathriNarayana19/pmuv3_plugin/README.md

-I have pushed the compiled object files and static libraries for ease of use.
+NOTE TO THE READERS:

+These were created and compiled on Target (ARM N1)
+You can use the compiled binaries and static libraries .a files if you are running on the same target (N1) Else, please follow the below steps and replace the .a and .o files with your own binaries after you clone.

-However, these are the compilation steps
+these are the compilation steps

 To Generate Object file